ynoza/2048-Applet/README.md

 Run TwentyFourtyEight.java
 <p> </p>
-*If you need help with how to play the game then click on instructions from the game menu*
+*If you need help with how to play the game then click on instructions from the game menu* THERE'S MUSIC SO MUTE IF YOU DONT WANT ANY NOISE